 The Company's exposure to financial risk is managed as part of the Group.
-Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 25 to the 2021 Annual Report and Financial Statements.
+Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 24 to the Vesuvius plc Annual Report 2023.

-Approved by the Board on 3 August 2022 and signed on its behalf by:
+Approved by the Board on 18 April 2024 and signed on its behalf by: